 Please treat it with the reverence it deserves!
 Chinese in origin, it has an intense citrus flavor and a pleasantly bitter bite, and a wonderful floral fragrance, making it equally at home for savory and sweet preparations.
 The whole fruit gets eaten, skin and all.
 Here are some simple recipes that come to mind, no need to be exact here.

-Please note: NO peeling the kumquat.
-The kumquat gets used whole, peel and all, in every kumquat recipe.
+NO peeling the kumquat.
+The fruit gets used whole, peel and all, in all following recipes.

-- Kumquat in Salads: Slice very thinly in a green leaf salad, with diced avocado, sliced fennel and diced green apple.
+- In Salads: Slice very thinly in a green leaf salad, with diced avocado, sliced fennel and diced green apple.
 Toss with a simple lemon and olive oil dressing.